Aksyon Ngayon

 Aksyon Ngayon (lit.
 Action Right Now) is a public service program aired on DZMM.
 Originally hosted by Ted Failon and Korina Sanchez, it premiered on August 5, 1991.
 The show originally concluded on December 30, 2016.
 It was then revived on June 2, 2025.
-The program airs weekdays from 2:00 to 3:00pm with simulcast on The Filipino Channel worldwide.
+The program airs weekdays from 2:00pm to 3:00pm with simulcast on The Filipino Channel worldwide.
 Winnie Cordero and Denis Ngo currently serve as hosts.

 History

 On August 5, 1991, Aksyon Ngayon, the first-ever program on AM radio devoted solely to public service, was created.
 First anchored by Korina Sanchez and Ted Failon, Aksyon Ngayon immediately soared to the top of the ratings list.
 Because of the thousands of less-fortunate Kapamilyas flocking to the station asking for help from Aksyon Ngayon, the executives decided to create the DZMM Public Service Center, the first-ever separate office exclusively designed for public service by a local AM station.

 To reach public service to Filipinos worldwide, the program changed its title to Aksyon Ngayon: Global Patrol in 2008.

-In 2010, for the first time in Philippine radio history, the two stations DZMM and GMA Network's DZBB made a historical simulcast when they had two children asked for help to find their missing parents from Bohol on a rival program on DZMM Aksyon Ngayon but reunited through DZBB's program Aksyon Oro Mismo.
+In 2010, for the first time in Philippine radio history, the two radio stations DZMM and GMA Network's DZBB made a historical simulcast when they had two children asked for help to find their missing parents from Bohol on Aksyon Ngayon but reunited through DZBB's Aksyon Oro Mismo.

-On January 11, 2011, Julius Babao joined the anchor chair, replacing David Oro.
+On January 11, 2011, Julius Babao joined the program, replacing David Oro.
 His arrival made the program revert to its debut title, Aksyon Ngayon, and moved its timeslot from 1:30pm-2:30pm to 11:00am-12:00nn.

-In 2016, Kaye Dacer announced her resignation as anchor of the program due to her current political stance and conflict of interest.
-Her family owned a major controlling stake in 8TriMedia Broadcasting Network, which is a blocktimer of DZRJ 810 AM, leaving Babao to be the sole anchor on the final months of the program.

-On December 30, 2016, Aksyon Ngayon aired its final episode.
-On January 2, 2017, the show was succeeded by ABS-CBN Lingkod Kapamilya sa DZMM and is initially hosted by Babao and Bernadette Sembrano.
-However, the Aksyon Ngayon name continued as a segment of the new program as Aksyon Ngayon sa Lingkod Kapamilya.
+In 2016, Kaye Dacer announced her resignation as anchor of the program due to her political stance and conflict of interest.
+Her family owned a major controlling stake in 8TriMedia Broadcasting Network, which is a blocktimer of DZRJ 810 AM, leaving Babao as the sole anchor until the program ended its broadcast on December 30, 2016.
+On January 2, 2017, the show was succeeded by ABS-CBN Lingkod Kapamilya sa DZMM, where Babao serves as a host and the Aksyon Ngayon name continued as a segment named Aksyon Ngayon sa Lingkod Kapamilya.

-On June 2, 2025, Aksyon Ngayon returned to its airwaves as part of the programming of the relaunched DZMM after 7 years, replacing Klinika 630 on its timeslot as well as Tatak: Serbisyo (which replaced ABS-CBN Lingkod Kapamilya sa DZMM), both programs from its predecessor station Radyo 630; this time with new hosts, Winnie Cordero from the latter and Dr. Denis Ngo from the former, as well as the program's return to the afternoon timeslot.
+On June 2, 2025, Aksyon Ngayon returned to its airwaves as part of the programming of the relaunched DZMM after 7 years, with Winnie Cordero and Dr. Denis Ngo as its new hosts.
+It also returned to the afternoon timeslot after nearly 15 years.